 In the past, this form of financing was carried out primarily within physical communities or on an individual basis between acquaintances.
 A person with a bright idea had to solicit financing through direct contact with potential donors or investors, or through printed media, radio or television.
-With the international networking opportunities presented by the Internet, crowdfunding has become far more convenient and accessible.
-The term crowdfunding first appeared in 2006 and specifically denotes joint funding carried out over the Internet.
+The international networking opportunities presented by the Internet have made crowdfunding far more convenient and accessible.
+The term crowdfunding was first used to describe joint funding carried out over the Internet in 2006.

 Crowdfunding is a broad term which covers a number of different activities including:

 1. Crowddonating.
 In this form of crowdfunding, individuals and other legal entities show their support for a charitable cause by donating money via online platforms.
-Money is donated to projects, causes or non-profit organizations, and backers do not expect to receive any kind of return other than participation in the cause and perhaps recognition from the donor or crowdfunding platform.
 Swiss crowddonating platforms are generally funded by sponsors and do not charge a commission for their services.

 2. Crowdsupporting.
-While the term crowddonating generally refers to crowdfunding of charitable causes through donations, crowdsupporting refers to the practice of donating to projects which could potentially turn a profit.
-Inventors, musicians, artisans, entrepreneurs, social businesses or small and medium-sized businesses can use crowdsupporting to appeal to backers who are willing to support their ideas through donations.
+The term crowdsupporting refers to the practice of donating to projects which could potentially turn a profit.
+Inventors, musicians, artisans, entrepreneurs, social businesses or small and medium-sized businesses can use crowdsupporting platforms to appeal to backers who are willing to support their ideas through donations.
 Swiss crowdsupporting platforms typically charge recipients a fee (6% of collected donations, for example).

 4. Crowdlending.
 This type of crowdfunding involves the direct provision of loans to individuals or businesses by private investors.
 It is commonly referred to as peer to peer lending or P2P lending.
 In crowdlending, multiple investors provide private loans to a borrower.
 Peer to peer loan platforms may allow borrowers to choose how much interest they are willing to pay, within limits.
 Investors can then invest in the loans of their choice.
 You can find useful information about peer to peer lending in Switzerland in the moneyland.ch guide to peer to peer lending and the moneyland.ch guide to peer to peer loans.

-The primary benefits of using crowdfunding platforms as opposed to seeking out investors on your own are:
+The primary benefits of using crowdfunding platforms as opposed to seeking out investors or investments on your own are:

 1. Broader reach.
 Many crowdfunding platforms consistently invest in marketing and thus generate far more traffic than most people would attract to a personal website, social media page or blog.
 Individuals looking for a charitable cause or business venture to invest in will often use crowdfunding platforms as a first stop for finding projects which interest them.

 2. Trust.
-Crowdfunding platforms typically hold money collected for projects in third-party bank accounts (escrow accounts, for example).
+Crowdfunding platforms typically hold money collected for projects in escrow accounts managed by third-party banks.
 If fundraising targets are not reached (a deadline normally applies), money is returned to backers.
 If targets are reached, money is passed on to recipients.
-Some platforms (particularly crowdinvestment platforms) only pass on funding if recipients are able to meet certain conditions or prove that funding is used for its intended purpose.
-Platforms may also act as screening agents in that projects must meet certain criteria in order to be listed on the platform.
-The transparency which platforms provide help to engender trust between projects and potential backers who may otherwise be hesitant to invest or donate money.
+Some platforms (particularly crowdinvestment platforms) only pass on funding to recipients if they are able to meet certain conditions or prove that funding is being used for its intended purpose.
+Typcially, platforms also act as screening agents by requiring that projects meet certain criteria in order to be listed on the platform.
+The transparency which platforms provide helps to engender trust between projects and potential backers who may otherwise be hesitant to invest or donate money.

 3. Time savings.
 As a project initiator, carrying out a fundraising campaign on your own requires time and effort.
 Crowdfunding platforms facilitate the collection and transfer of funds and provide a platform on which you can promote your project in a format which can easily be broadcasted via social media.
 While promoting your project through your own networks is still crucial to achieving your fundraising goals, using crowdfunding platforms removes a great deal of the administrative work.
-This gives you more time to focus on the project itself and on other means of promotion.
 As an investor, platforms provide you with a marketplace on which you can quickly connect with investment opportunities.
-They handle a large part of the administration connected with private investments or loans.
+They also handle a large part of the administrative work associated with making private investments or loans.

 4. Interaction.
-Many crowdfunding platforms use models which encourage engagement on the part of recipients, backers and potential backers.
+Many crowdfunding platforms use models which encourage engagement on the part of projects, backers and potential backers.
 For example, almost all platforms clearly indicate how much has been raised towards projects at any given time.
 Most allow backers to have their profile displayed alongside their investments or donations and to share this with their networks, encouraging other parties to donate or invest.
-Many platforms allow users and recipients to comment on projects, which engenders transparency.
+Many platforms require projects to post regular updates and allow users and recipients to comment on projects, which engenders transparency.

 Disadvantages of crowdfunding